phaserjs/phaser/README.md

 * Added GameObjectFactory methods to add existing objects to the game world, such as existingSprite(), existingTween(), etc.
 * Added the GameObjectFactory to Phaser.State
 * Added new format parameter to Loader.addTextureAtlas defining the format.
 Currently supported: JSON Array and Starling/Sparrow XML.

-* TODO: Check that tween pausing works with the new performance.now
-* TODO: Game.Time should monitor pause duration
-* TODO: Investigate bug re: tilemap collision and animation frames
-* TODO: Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
-* TODO: Polygon geom primitive
-* TODO: this.target.view.style.cursor = "pointer"; ("default")
-* TODO: If the Camera is larger than the Stage size then the rotation offset isn't correct
-* TODO: Texture Repeat doesn't scroll, because it's part of the camera not the world, need to think about this more

 Requirements
 ------------